 Children under five and 15 – 24 year olds are at high risk of being affected by meningitis.

 Meningitis is often seen in sporadic outbreaks in winter and spring, especially where young people are together in crowded conditions such as colleges and universities.

 It is passed on from one to another by droplet spread (coughing and sneezing) or by direct contact with the naso-pharyngeal secretions of infected persons.

-The haemophilus influenzae bacterium (HiB) was a common cause of meningitis in children but they are now immunised as babies and is therefore less common.
+The haemophilus influenzae bacterium (HiB) was a common cause of meningitis in children but they are now immunized as babies and is, therefore, less common.